cms-opendata-workshop/workshop2024-lesson-docker/episodes/04-apptainer.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Download the ROOT and python images and build your own container
+- Download the ROOT and python images and launch the containers on a remote cluster

 ::::::::::::::::::::::::::::::::::::::::::::::::